 My notes on Al-Amoudi, I. (2018).
 Management and dehumanisation in Late Modernity.
 In Realist Responses to Post-Human Society: Ex Machina (pp. 182-194).
 Routledge.
 What does it mean to talk about work as dehumanising?
-In this insightful paper, Ismael Al-Amoudi identifies a number of senses in which management practices can be dehumanising: The “oppression or denial of human flourishing” such […]
+In this insightful paper, Ismael Al-Amoudi identifies a number of senses in which management practices can be dehumanising: The […]

 Over the next few years, I’ll be working on a collaborative project on trans- and post-humanism, building on the Centre for Social Ontology’s previous Social Morphogenesis series.
-My main contribution to this will be co-editing a volume, Strangers in a Familiar Land, with Doug Porpora and Colin Wight as well as exploring digital technology and […]
+My main contribution to this will be co-editing a volume, Strangers in a Familiar Land, with Doug Porpora and Colin Wight as well […]

-I just came across the following passage in this paper by Anna Mary Cooper and Jenna Condie: Bakhtin’s (1984a) literary analysis of Dostoevsky’s novel ‘Poor Folk’ shows how the character Devushkin, who in recognising himself in another story, did not wish to be represented as ‘something totally quantified, measured, and defined to the last detail: […]
+I just came across the following passage in this paper by Anna Mary Cooper and Jenna Condie: Bakhtin’s (1984a) literary analysis of Dostoevsky’s novel ‘Poor Folk’ shows how the character Devushkin, who in recognising himself in another story, did not wish to be represented as ‘something totally quantified, measured, and […]

 I really like this set of ideas, though I dislike the language of ‘flaws’.
 Much of my work since I was a student has been motivated, at one level, by a desire to incorporate this level of analysis into sociological research.

 I just came across this section in Islamic State: The Digital Caliphate, by Abdel Bari Atwan, pg 141.
-I think that philosophical debates about humanism are often self-important, resting on an inflated sense of the significance these obtuse words hold for the affairs of the world, but I do think the social scientific evidence about […]
+I think that philosophical debates about humanism are often self-important, resting on an inflated sense of the significance these obtuse words hold for the affairs of the world, but I do think […]